Image Translation for Medical Image Generation -- Ischemic Stroke Lesions: Materials and Methods

 \subsubsection{Training}

-We have implemented all ITMs as 2D CNNs in tensorflow \citep{TF} and trained them on a single GPU (Nvidia Titan RTX 24GB) for 100 epochs on the combined normal and IS clinical data.
-All models used a batch size of 8 and otherwise are set up as suggested in the references indicated in the previous section.
-The lesion label generator is trained for 500 epochs on the 3D lesion masks.
+We have implemented all ITMs as 2D CNNs in tensorflow \cite{TF} and trained them on a single GPU (Nvidia Titan RTX 24GB) for 100 epochs on the combined clinical normal and stroke databases.
+All models used a batch size of 8, a learning rate of $2\cdot 10^{-4}$ and otherwise are set up as suggested in the references indicated in the previous section.
+All models are trained on equal footing, using the available segmented volumes to obtain a conditional generative model that differs from its competitors only in the model architecture, but not the training procedure.

-We have also attempted to train 3D ITMs, but it turns out that the proposed pipeline guarantees the most economical setup, yet producing coherent 3D brain volumes and IS lesions.
-The reason is that 3D generative models tend to quickly exhaust available memory capacities such that the image resolution or training batch size are limited.
-Furthermore, 3D generative models are difficult to train and often do not converge.
-These issues can be avoided by using 2D ITMs in conjunction with real 3D segmentation maps and 3D fake lesions to guarantee spatial coherence.
+Finally, we train a GAN, which serves as the lesion label generator, for 500 epochs on the 3D lesion masks that are part of the training set.
+The same lesion generator is used for all ITMs in the following lesion injection.